-By Crossing Collective
+by Crossing Collective

 The Heritage Project is an initiative that aims to integrate traditional Asian craft with contemporary art and design.
 There is currently a gap between traditional craftsmanship and the aesthetics and needs of contemporary society.
 In many cases, these intangible assets have diminished in relevance today and continue to declined in practice.
 Since the second half of the 20th century, the protection of intangible cultural heritage has gradually become an international issue.
 In October of 2003, UNESCO adopted the Convention for the Safeguarding of the Intangible Cultural Heritage at the 23rd General Assembly, which made the protection of intangibles the basis of international law.
 The purpose of this project is to promote the intangible cultural heritage under the concept of protection and inheritance, and to create a platform to promote the cross-border cooperation between intangible cultural heritage, design.

 Jingdezhen porcelain is Chinese porcelain produced in or near Jingdezhen in southern China.
 Famous for its white porcelain, ceramics from this region are highly revered for their quality and craftsmanship.
 Ranging from more than 3,000 varieties, the region produces blue and white, glazed red, pastels, multicolored, and countless other types of glazes.

 On May 20, 2006, hand-made porcelain technology from Jingdezhen was approved by the State Council to be included in the first batch of national intangible cultural heritage.
 In October 2009, “Jingdezhen Traditional Handmade Porcelain Skills” passed the expert review and officially represented China in the 2010 “List of Representatives of Intangible Cultural Heritage.”